Modern Hungarian$terezvaros

 Tip: No seating, only high tops; the queue moves fast, take a tray and pay at the till.

-Bors GasztroBar on Kazinczy serves three daily soups and a dozen stuffed baguettes from chalk boards, a Jewish Quarter counter with the cheapest fast lunch in Budapest.
+Bors GasztroBar on Kazinczy serves three daily soups and a dozen stuffed baguettes from chalk boards, a Jewish Quarter counter with the cheapest fast lunch.

 Try: Daily soup plus stuffed baguette